AirDrop: iOS

+In iOS 16.2 or later, the Everyone option reverts to Contacts Only after 10 minutes.

 If an application implements AirDrop support, it is available through the share button.
 AirDrop is subject to a number of restrictions on iOS, such as the inability to share music or videos from the native apps.

 macOS

 On Macs running OS X 10.7 and greater, AirDrop is available in the Finder window sidebar.
 On Macs running OS X 10.8.1 or later, it can also be accessed through the menu option Go → AirDrop or by pressing ++.

 AirDrop must be selected in a Finder window sidebar to be able to transfer files.
 Furthermore, files are not automatically accepted, but instead give a prompt asking to receive or decline the file sent.